Tabula rasa: Freud (19th century)

-Tabula rasa also features in Sigmund Freud's psychoanalysis.
-Freud depicted personality traits as being formed by family dynamics (see Oedipus complex).
-Freud's theories imply that humans lack free will, but also that genetic influences on human personality are minimal.
-In Freudian psychoanalysis, one is largely determined by one's upbringing.
+The concept of Tabula rasa can be constructed from Sigmund Freud's psychoanalysis.
+Freud argued that the psyche was largely formed by socialization, not biology or genealogy. (see Oedipus complex).
+In Freud's schema of psycho-sexual development, the conflicting drives imprinted by the parents (the id versus the superego) produce ego, and that in spite of his neuroses, the analysand would discuss matters in a non-adversarial manner.
+The clinician would simply pose questions to the patient about his neuroses.
+Exposure to such questions would inculcate the patient's secondary defenses against the neuroses, helping him shed 'substitutive satisfactions,' sadomasochism.
+Freud's theories implied that humans are largely products of their socialization.
+In Freudian psychoanalysis, ones' neuroses are agitated until transference neuroses are projected onto the psychoanalyst.
+Freud posited the individual as a blank slate with an imprint of regressive characteristics through socialization.

 Science

 Psychology and neurobiology

 Psychologists and neurobiologists have shown evidence that initially, the entire cerebral cortex is programmed and organized to process sensory input, control motor actions, regulate emotion, and respond reflexively (under predetermined conditions).
 These programmed mechanisms in the brain subsequently act to learn and refine the ability of the organism.

-For example, psychologist Steven Pinker showed that—in contrast to written language—the brain is "hard-wired" at birth to acquire spoken language.
+Psychological research has shown that — in contrast to written language — the brain is "hard-wired" at birth to acquire spoken language, something argued by both psychologist Steven Pinker and by the universal grammar theory of Noam Chomsky.

 There have been claims by a minority in psychology and neurobiology, however, that the brain is tabula rasa only for certain behaviours.
 For instance, with respect to one's ability to acquire both general and special types of knowledge or skills, Michael Howe argued against the existence of innate talent.
 There also have been neurological investigations into specific learning and memory functions, such as Karl Lashley's study on mass action and serial interaction mechanisms.

 Important evidence against the tabula rasa model of the mind comes from behavioural genetics, especially twin and adoption studies (see below).
 These indicate strong genetic influences on personal characteristics such as IQ, alcoholism, gender identity, and other traits.
 Critically, multivariate studies show that the distinct faculties of the mind, such as memory and reason, fractionate along genetic boundaries.
 Cultural universals such as emotion and the relative resilience of psychological adaptation to accidental biological changes also support basic biological mechanisms in the mind.